- What is the Michigan Good Food Fund?

 What is the goal of the business assistance support and who is involved?

-The goal of business assistance is to prepare good food enterprises for financing.
+The goal of business assistance is to prepare food and farm businesses for financing.

-Business assistance is led by Michigan State University Center for Regional Food Systems and Fair Food Network.
+Our growing list of business assistance providers includes Michigan State University Center for Regional Food Systems and Fair Food Network.
 Fair Food Network’s focus is grocery retail and good food entrepreneurs; the Center’s focus is production, aggregation and distribution, as well as agricultural and protein processing projects.

 How can I get involved?

-Whether you are a good food entrepreneur or potential investor or funder, there are many ways to get involved.
+Whether you are a food or farm business owner or potential investor or funder, there are many ways to get involved.

-As a fund partner you will maximize the impact of your work while joining a statewide community committed to transforming communities across our state into places of opportunity.
+As a partner or funder you will maximize the impact of your work while joining a statewide community committed to transforming communities across our state into places of opportunity.

 We invite interested funders and partners to join this important effort.
 Connect with us today for more information.